-He lived lived in Miletus, a city in Ionia, and belonged to the Milesian school, learning from his master Thales of Miletus.
+He lived in Miletus, a city in Ionia, and belonged to the Milesian school, learning from his master, Thales of Miletus.
 He succeeded Thales to become the second master of that school where he counted Anaximenes and possibly the great mathematician Pythagoras amongst his pupils.

-Although little of his life and work is known today, the effect of it is very far-reaching, since he is the first philosopher known to have written down his studies.
+Although little of his life and work is known today, the effect of it is very far-reaching since he is the first philosopher known to have recorded his studies.
 Although only one fragment of his work remains, testimonies found in other documents after his death provide a portrait of the great man, who used rational thought to find his way through problems.

 Anaximander tried to observe and explain different aspects of the universe, with a particular interest in its origins, claiming that nature is ruled by laws, just like human societies, and anything that disturbs the balance of nature does not last long.

 Like so many thinkers of his time, Anaximander’s philosophy represented his far-ranging mind, and his life’s work included contributions across many disciplines.
 In astronomy, he attempted to describe the mechanics of celestial bodies in relation to the Earth.

 He created a map of the world that contributed greatly to the advancement of geography, one which would form the basis of that used by later geographers and historians.